🎵 Plays & manages your music library.

 - This is the only "end-user" application that I work on.
 I have spent literal days working on it, perfecting it to how I want it & matching my requirements (still doing it).
 But, it just breaks my heart to see some people just taking my code & pushing it to their repositories after deleting the commit-history.
 Presenting this as their work.
 Some people are also distributing my software without any permission, I have no control over the updates etc. on their pages (really builds a false reputation about the project).
 Others just steal my hard-work & use it in their own projects & I can't bear it now.

 - Now that, the application has been RE-WRITTEN completely with my actual vision of design & usage (not some random dudes posting their requests or complaining about design).
 People have different taste, I like Material Design a lot.
-Current version of Harmonoid now uses some curated crucial "plugins" that I made.
+Harmonoid uses some crucial native modules a.k.a. "plugins" which I made.
 These are private to me & the supporters of the project.
-I have no fear in sharing the source code of those "plugins" with the supporters, because I'm not doing anything sketchy inside the codebase at all.
+I have no fear in sharing the source code of these native modules with the supporters, because I'm not doing anything sketchy inside the codebase at all.
 Let the people who appreciate the hard-work have it.

 - As a result, Harmonoid is now distributed under a EULA.
 By this, I have a better ownership over the work that I've done & I can be sure about the project updates/patches.